|Author:||Charette and Beaudette, 2018|

 Table des matières

 The Tasialuk Allipaaq Complex was introduced by Charette and Beaudette (2018) to describe a heterogeneous assemblage of foliated to gneissic tonalite, granitized and assimilated by tonalitic to granitic intrusive rocks.
-This assemblage, which forms a large part of the northwestern Narsajuaq Arc, was previously included in the Older suite (pPNAR1) and the Younger suite (pPNAR4) described by St-Onge and Lucas (1992) and St-Onge et al. (1992).
+This assemblage, which forms a large part of the NW Narsajuaq Domain, was previously included in the older suite (pPNAR1) and younger suite (pPNAR4) described by St-Onge and Lucas (1992) and St-Onge et al. (1992).

 Unit pPali1 consists of fine to medium-grained granoblastic tonalite with a banded to mottled appearance.
-This texture is produced by the presence of 5 to 40% millimetric to centimetric band or injection in sharp to diffuse contact with the host rock.
+This texture is produced by the presence of 5-40% millimetric to centimetric band or injection in sharp to diffuse contact with the host rock.
 The composition of these bands or injections is granitic to, locally, tonalitic and they are generally slightly coarser grained than the host rock.
-Granite bands include small clusters of mafic minerals and, locally, 1 to 2 cm crystals of K-feldspar and plagioclase.
+Granite bands include small clusters of ferromagnesian minerals and, locally, 1-2 cm crystals of K-feldspar and plagioclase.
 In places, a millimetric biotite rim occurs at the contact between granite bands and tonalite.
 Several outcrops visited include more heterogeneous horizons within tonalite where the proportion of pink granitic material is higher.
 The lithology then shows a diffuse mottled appearance, commonly undulating or irregular, where it is difficult to distinguish ribbons from the host tonalite.

-The Tasialuk Allipaaq Complex is present in the northwest corner of the Narsajuaq Arc.
+The Tasialuk Allipaaq Complex is present in the NW corner of the Narsajuaq Domain.
 Intrusive rocks of this complex (pPali2) form large, elongated kilometric masses following the east-west oriented regional foliation, in which are stretched and folded klippes of granulitic rock.
 Banded to mottled tonalite of unit pPali1 forms klippes that are also contained in unit pPali2.

 The Tasialuk Allipaaq Complex includes an older unit (pPali1) and a younger intrusive unit (pPali2).
-The latter, which may represent the intrusion and assimilation event in the ductile domain, cuts Narsajuaq Arc granulitic units such as the Pingasualuit Complex (pPpgs) and the Navvaataaq Suite (pPnav).
-However, the Tasialuk Allipaaq Complex units are cut by large, decimetric to decametric, late granitic intrusions associated with the Sanningajualuk Suite (pPsnn).
+The latter, which may represent the intrusion and assimilation event in the ductile domain, cuts Narsajuaq Domain Neoarchean granulitic units such as the Pingasualuit Complex and Navvaataaq Suite.
+However, the Tasialuk Allipaaq Complex units are cut by large, decimetric to decametric, late granitic intrusions associated with the Sanningajualuk Suite.

 Does not apply.